ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 ---
 title: 'Tutorial - Creating your personal webpage at OVHcloud'
-excerpt: 'Find out how to create your first webpage with a free Start 10M hosting plan'
+excerpt: 'Find out how to create your first webpage with a 100M free hosting plan'
 updated: 2023-02-17
 ---